Islam in Honduras

 Honduras is a predominantly Christian country, with Islam being a small minority religion.
 Due to secular nature of the country's constitution, Muslims are free to proselytize and build places of worship in the country.
-The statistics for Islam in Honduras estimate a total Muslim population of 7,000- 8,000 representing 1.1 percent of the population.
+The statistics for Islam in Honduras estimate a total Muslim population of 11,000 representing 0.1 percent of the population.

-Although there are no official statistics, it is estimated that between 150,000 and 200,000 of the country's eight million inhabitants are of Arab descent, and of these, the great majority are Palestinian Arabs.
+Although there are no official statistics, it is estimated that more than 300,000 of the country's ten million inhabitants are of Arab descent, and of these, the great majority are Palestinian and Lebanese Arabs.
 However, the vast majority of these Arabs are of Orthodox and Catholic Christian descent.
 No other country in the Western Hemisphere has a higher proportion of Arab immigrants and, in absolute numbers, Honduras ranks seventh after the United States, Mexico, Colombia, Venezuela, Canada and Chile.
-There are two known Islamic organizations in Honduras, including the Centro Islámico de Honduras in San Pedro Sula led by Yusuf Amdani, and the Comunidad Islámica de Honduras in Cortés.
+There are two known Islamic organizations in Honduras, including the Centro Islámico de Honduras at the San Pedro Sula Mosque in San Pedro Sula led by Yusuf Amdani, and the Comunidad Islámica de Honduras in Cortés.